Chemin de fer de Petite Ceinture: Early years

-The also-Ouest-owned Ceinture Rive Gauche's stations were: From the Auteuil terminus, the 'Point du Jour' station at the end of a new bridge-viaduct across the river Seine, 'Grenelle' (where passengers could transfer to a shuttle to the Champ de Mars), Ouest-Ceinture (a transfer point with the Ouest lines to their 'Paris-Versailles Rive Gauche' station), 'Montrouge', 'Gentilly' (correspondence with the 'Paris-Sceaux' line to its Denfert-Rochereau terminus), 'Maison Blanche', and 'Orléans-Ceinture' (correspondence with the Orléans line to today's Gare d'Austerlitz).
-From its 1866 opening to passenger-only service, the entire line ran alternating Ceinture Syndicate and Ouest trains between the Ceinture line's then 'Avenue de Clichy' (formerly 'Batignolles-Clichy') and 'Auteuil' terminus at a rate of one train an hour in each direction, and at a rate of one every half-hour on Sundays and holidays.
-The entire 33-kilometre trip, with its 21 stops, took, at best, 1h50 then.
+The also-Ouest-owned Ceinture Rive Gauche stations after the Auteuil terminus were the Point du Jour at the end of a new bridge-viaduct across the River Seine; Grenelle (where passengers could transfer to a shuttle to the Champ de Mars); Ouest-Ceinture (a transfer point with the Ouest lines to its Paris-Versailles Rive Gauche station); Montrouge; Gentilly (correspondence with the Paris-Sceaux line to its Denfert-Rochereau terminus); Maison Blanche; and Orléans-Ceinture (correspondence with the Orléans line to today's Gare d'Austerlitz).
+From its 1866 opening to passenger-only service, the entire line ran alternating Syndicate and Ouest trains between the Ceinture line's then-Avenue de Clichy (formerly Batignolles-Clichy) and Auteuil terminus at a rate of one train per hour in each direction, and one every half-hour on Sundays and holidays.
+The entire 33-km (20.51-mi) trip, with its 21 stops, took at best 1 hour 50 minutes.

-While planning to replace Paris several intra muros slaughterhouses with a single complex near La Villette in 1859, Napoleon III demanded that the new slaughterhouse be connected to the Ceinture by rail, a plan that became a concession and decree on 19 October 1864.
-It was a stretch of rail that, after leaving the Ceinture to either side of the Belleville-Villette station to form a triangle to its east, arced northward to two stations, 'Paris Bestiaux' in the slaughterhouse marketplace and, further on to the other side of the drawbridged canal, 'Paris Abattoirs' in the slaughterhouse complex itself.
-The antenna and stations were open to service from 18 October 1867, three days before the inauguration of the slaughterhouses themselves.
+While planning to replace Paris' several intra muros (within the walls) slaughterhouses with a single complex near La Villette in 1859, Napoleon III demanded that the new slaughterhouse be connected to the Ceinture by rail.
+This plan became a concession and decree on 19 October 1864.
+It was a stretch of rail that, after leaving the Ceinture to either side of the Belleville-Villette station to form a triangle to its east, arced northward to two stations, Paris Bestiaux in the slaughterhouse marketplace and, further on to the other side of the drawbridged canal, Paris Abattoirs, in the slaughterhouse complex itself.
+The antenna and stations were open to service from 18 October 1867, three days before inauguration of the slaughterhouses.

-The completion of the Courcelles underpass and its 'Courcelles-Ceinture' station for the 1867 Universal Exposition meant that trains could travel in a full circle around Paris, but passengers still had to change trains: although the Ceinture Rive Droite's terminus moved to 'Courcelles-Ceinture', passengers still had to change trains over walkways to the 'Courcelles-Levallois' station.
-Also for the Universal Exposition, the Ceinture Rive Droite dotted its line with two new temporary 'for-exposition correspondence' stations, 'Est-Ceinture' (where the ceinture crossed the lines to the gare de l'Est) and 'Bercy-Ceinture' over the gare de Lyon lines (that was dismantled after the exposition end) stations appeared, and four new permanent stations: 'Saint-Ouen', 'Boulevard Ornano', 'Pont de Flandre', and 'Avenue de Vincennes'.
-Replacing the Nord company engines, the Ceinture Syndicate bought and ran its own 040 T locomotives from 1869, which were stored and maintained in new engine sheds near the Chapelle-Saint-Denis freight yards.
+Completion of the Courcelles underpass and its Courcelles-Ceinture station for the 1867 Universal Exposition meant that trains could travel in a full circle around Paris.
+Passengers, however, still had to change trains because they had to go over walkways to the Courcelles-Levallois station even though the Ceinture Rive Droite's terminus moved to Courcelles-Ceinture.
+Similarly for the Universal Exposition, the Ceinture Rive Droite dotted its line with two new temporary 'for-Exposition correspondence' stations: Est-Ceinture, where the Ceinture crossed the lines to the Gare de l'Est, and Bercy-Ceinture, over the Gare de Lyon lines (dismantled after the Exposition ended), and four new permanent stations: Saint-Ouen, Boulevard Ornano, Pont de Flandre, and Avenue de Vincennes.
+Replacing the Nord company engines, the Syndicate bought and ran its own 040 T locomotives, which were stored and maintained in new engine sheds near the Chapelle-Saint-Denis freight yards from 1869.